 Cilantro - Chop cilantro.

 Heat oven to 400F / 204C.

-Toss carrots and parsnips with cooking oil (portion for warm lentils) and some salt and pepper.
+Toss carrots and parsnips with cooking oil (portion for salad) and some salt and pepper.
 Spread out on a sheet pan.
 Roast until tender, stirring occasionally, 15 to 25 minutes (depending on size).

 While vegetables roast, heat a skillet or grill pan with cooking oil (second portion for steak) over medium heat.
 Add steak and sear on both sides until cooked to your liking.
 Medium-rare: 130F / 54C degrees (~3 minutes); Medium: 140F / 60C degrees (~6 minutes); Well-done: 160F / 71C degrees (~10 minutes).

 Transfer steak to a cutting board and let it rest, covered, for 5 to 10 minutes.

 In a large mixing bowl, whisk together olive oil, vinegar, mustard, and honey.
 Add kale on top and use your hands to gently rub dressing into kale leaves.
 (This step to ‘massage’ the kale will help to make the leaves tender.)

 When vegetables are done roasting, add them to the bowl with kale.
 Add cilantro and toss everything together.